Dug-F/MidTermProjectFrontend/README.md

 The entire project took place over the course of 5 days, roughly divided into :
 - problem definition, user research, ideation, UI/UX design, wireframing, creating user personas and user stories over 2 days
 - coding over 2 days
-- finalising code and preparing/delivering a 10 minute presentation video.
+- finalising code, making a 10 minute video and presenting to a panel of judges.

 This was an extremely tight timescale.